 Text source: Joshua Project

 Most of the Relli people live in Andhra Pradesh.
-Efforts have been made in this state to re-convert Dalits back to Hinduism from Christianity.
+There have been efforts in this state to "re-convert" Dalits back to Hinduism from Christianity.

 Several hundred Relli have reported themselves as Christians to the census of India.
-Pray the Lord will send teachers who can instruct them accurately in the ways of the Lord.
+Pray the Lord will send teachers who will disciple them and teach them to disciple others.